Angela Leong

 4. What was your intention before taking the substance?
 (There is always some intention, even if it wasn’t consciously considered at the time.)
 How did your experience reflect your intention?

 Take this list of questions to your therapist and assert that you’d like to explore the answers to them.
+Working with Anastasia Sutulova, who specializes in psychedelic integration, can provide a safe and structured space to process these insights.
 Answering these questions in an embodied, sincere way will help you cement your psychedelic-induced insights into your daily life.
+Our Psychedelic Integration service helps bridge profound experiences with real-world change, ensuring your growth is sustainable.
 In addition, you will have created a space in which you know you can return to remind you of this version of yourself.
+If you’re ready to explore your own integration journey, book a session with us today.

 Adapted from Dr. Rachel Harris’ Listening to Ayahuasca